Curriculum

 Introduction to Theology

-Introduction to Theology is a semester-long course is only available to non-Catholic students who transfer into our school after Freshman year with no previous Catholic education.
+This semester-long course is only available to non-Catholic students who transfer into our school with no previous Catholic education.
 The course gives students a foundational understanding of the basics of Catholicism.
 Each unit focuses on a different key aspect of the Catholic Faith: Salvation History; Jesus and His Mission; the Church and the Sacraments; and Morality and Christian Living.
 Students will have a working knowledge of Catholic beliefs while deepening their understanding of what it means to live life through the lens of Catholicism based on the model of Christ.

 Theology 1